ethereum/eth-wiki/roadmap/istanbul.md

 ### Roadblock Spotter

 Below is a one-glance table to summarise the current roadblock for each EIP.
 The table serves to remind what has been most recently discussed various channels, including dev calls.
 If a roadblock has been addressed, feel free to remove it from the table.
 If there are concerns about the suitability of an EIP or its fitness for consideration, please add a note here, but take discussions to the the forum listed in the individual EIP.
+'Checkpoint issues', such as and EIP not yet having a major client implementation or not having yet submitted test cases are considered 'standard preparations', which are [tracked](https://docs.google.com/spreadsheets/d/1Mgo7mJ6b6wimUwafsMo1l-b44uec28E_Hq8EQ7YdeEM/edit#gid=0) for each EIP and are not included below.

 <div align="center">